 - 1 red bell pepper, diced

 - 2x 400g (14 oz.) cans diced tomatoes

 - 1x 400g (14 oz.) can red kidney beans

 - 1 tsp. cumin, ground

-- 2 tsp. chili (Flakes, Fresh or powder)
+- 2 tsp. chili flakes

 - In a frying pan over high heat, fry the ground beef, garlic & onion.
 Once browned, drain the excess fluid (optional) & transfer to the slow cooker.